LEdoian/mysh/doc/prog_spec.md

 I hope not to have upset Mr. Stallman that I say just Bison and not GNU Bison.

 Also, I consider the header files as a part of this programmer's documentation, because they are readable and it would be useless to duplicate signatures here.

+When implementing the lexer and parser, I referenced the "Flex & Bison" book by John Levine.